Summarize Content With:

 Common Mistakes to Avoid When Creating an AI Voice Agent

-Let’s get to know what these bugs are and how we can avoid them:
+Let’s get to know these bugs in detail and how we can avoid them:

 Don’t try to do too much at once; start with a few high-impact and well-structured queries.
 And scale gradually after going through tests.